A common question is: “What is the difference between Daoism and Taoism.”

 Interestingly, I also find judgment tends to run higher for those who stay to the “Daoist” spelling.
 This understanding helps me be more careful in how I use the terms to avoid conflict from those trying to keep a pure form of Daoism alive in their mind’s eye.

-While those using “Taoism” tended to be more lay practitioners, with more flexibility in a world view.
+While those using “Taoism” tended to be more lay practitioners, with more flexibility in a worldview.
 Not a rule mind you but rather a trend I do find in the community.

 In looking at trends, and many other sources I have spent some time looking at the divergence of Daoism / Taoism terms.
 Taoism is outpacing Daoism in the popular use of the word.
 We are at a pivot moment of Taoist history and practice.
 Modern practitioners are interjecting their essence into Taoism.
 Compared to many people trying to stay true to roots in Daoism.
 Using a word to capture purity is a tricky thing in life.
 There isn’t a pure Daoist history: Daoism is a vast weave of different stories.
-Daoism evolves across time, and drifting human societies so cannot be maintained as a single pure Daoism.
+Daoism evolves over time, and drifting human societies so cannot be maintained as a single pure Daoism.
 You will discover the contradictions in human thought especially once you encounter a judgmental Daoist/Taoist defending a lineage regarding the purity of practice or belief.
 All lineages are interesting interpretations of cultural and personal values/needs based on the time of establishment.
 No pure Daoist lineage exists relative to what we call Dao, except in reflection to its baseline.

 This is one of the challenges I initially faced in Awakening Dragon.
 I want to keep in Awakening Dragon Taoism aspects of Daoism which work well, that don’t need book after book to explain.
 Something pure in its simplicity and capacity to be held uniquely by each person.
 I recognize now: Taoism is the modern evolution of Daoism into something distinctly its own.
 We are watching divergence of a new philosophical/spiritual/religious constructs, rooted in the past, yes, but something distinctly its own and new within the Taoist lineages forming today.